bdj34/cloneRate/README.md

 print(internalLengths(PD9478_subClone)$estimate)
 #> [1] 0.6010937
 ```

+Unfortunately, we don’t have a ground truth to compare to when working
+with real data.
+However, this individual clone has longitudinal
+sequencing data, which we can use to estimate an orthogonal growth rate.
+This will be added shortly.

 Our package comes with 42 clones annotated from four distinct
 publications, which are the ones we use in our analysis.
 Note that there